 General summary of fees

 Although there are no costs involved with applying to the FACES Exchange Visitor Program, you will incur expenses while an exchange visitor teacher.
-The only expense you will incur prior to arrival in South Carolina is the application fee for obtaining a J1 Visa (a non-refundable $180 USD nonimmigrant application processing fee).
+The only expenses you will incur prior to arrival in South Carolina is to obtain a course-by-course evaluation (average cost is $150 USD), obtaining a police clearance (cost varies per country) and the application fee for obtaining a Visa (form DS-160, a non-refundable $180 USD nonimmigrant application processing fee).
 Each exchange visitor who applies for a visa at a U.S. embassy, or consulate, must pay the current nonimmigrant visa $180 application processing fee.
+When applying for Exchange Visitor (J1 status), FACES pays the exchange visitor's SEVIS (Student Exchange Visitors Information System) fee of $220 USD.
 Read more about current fees for State Department services.
 Visit Bureau of Consular Affairs on how to apply for a J visa.

 Anticipated cost of living